-XIII.
-EMERGING CONTAMINANTS PROGRAM
+13.0 EMERGING CONTAMINANTS PROGRAM

-The BIL includes a capitalization grant for emerging contaminants (\$5,749,000 in FFY 2023).
 Emerging contaminants (EC) are defined by the EPA as perfluoroalkyl and polyfluoroalkyl substances (PFAS) and other emerging contaminants.
-The BIL requires that 100% of the Emerging Contaminants capitalization grant, net of any set-asides taken, be provided as additional subsidy.
-No set-asides will be taken from this grant.
-The entire grant will be used for principal forgiveness for emerging contaminants projects.
-The details on how that principal forgiveness will be allocated can be found in Section XIII.B.
+The IIJA requires that 100% of the Emerging Contaminants capitalization grant, net of any set-asides taken, be provided as additional subsidy.
+The details on how that principal forgiveness will be allocated can be found in Section 13.2.

-EC PF will be integrated into the Regular CWFP since the PF funding for EC projects will not be sufficient to cover the anticipated needs.
+EC PF will be integrated into the Regular CWFP.
 This will allow applicants to compete for general CWFP PF and the EC PF.
 Loan funding will come from the CWFP, not the EC capitalization grant.